Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations

-Next we review some methods to construct sensitivity intervals.
-To quantify uncertainty in their sensitivity analysis of the OLS estimator, \citet{ch} suggest to use the ordinary confidence interval that treats $U$ as observed.
-Following from the algebraic rules of the empirical $R^2$-calculus, this interval can be expressed as
+The construction of sensitivity intervals is an intricate problem.
+For instance, \citet{ch} derive a formula for the change in variance of the OLS estimator when $U$ could be included in the regression.
+Combining this result with the bias formula, the confidence interval can be expressed as

-where $q_{\alpha\!/\!2}$ is the $(1-\alpha/2)$-quantile of the standard normal distribution.
-Since $\hat{\psi}~\!=~\!\!(\rh_{Y\sim U\vert X,Z,D}, \rh_{D\sim U\vert X,Z})$ cannot be estimated from the observed data, it is a seemingly reasonable idea to minimize/maximize the confidence bounds over $\hat{\psi} \in \Psi(\hat{\theta})$.
+where $q_{1-\alpha/2}$ is the $(1-\alpha/2)$-quantile of the standard normal distribution.
+Since $\hat{\psi}=(\rh_{Y\sim U\vert X,Z,D}, \rh_{D\sim U\vert X,Z})$ cannot be estimated from the observed data, it is a seemingly reasonable idea to minimize/maximize the confidence bounds over $\hat{\psi} \in \Psi(\hat{\theta})$.

-However, a closer look at this heuristic approach shows that it achieves no obvious confidence guarantees in the frequentist sense.
-This is because the sensitivity parameter $\hat{\psi}$ depends on the data and thus its value changes when another sample is drawn.
-If $\hat{\psi}$ is almost certainly contained in~$\Psi(\hat{\theta})$, i.e.\ $\PR(\hat{\psi} \in \Psi(\hat{\theta})) = 1$, this heuristic interval would actually be a sensitivity interval for $\beta$.
-However, this is only possible if the sensitivity model $\Psi$ is non-informative (e.g.\ $R_{D\sim U\vert X,Z} \in [-1,1]$).
-Numerical simulations in the Supplementary Material~\ref{sec:simulation-study} confirm this intuitive argument; in particular, the heuristic interval has coverage 50\% in one setting and above $98\%$ in another, where the nominal coverage is $1 - \alpha = 90\%$.
+Yet, a closer look at this heuristic approach shows that it achieves no obvious confidence guarantees in the frequentist sense.
+This is because the sensitivity parameter~$\hat{\psi}$ depends on the data and thus its value changes when another sample is drawn.
+Hence, correct coverage can only be guaranteed if $\hat{\psi}$ was almost certainly contained in~$\Psi(\hat{\theta})$, i.e.\ $\PR(\hat{\psi} \in \Psi(\hat{\theta})) = 1$.
+Numerical simulations -- see Appendix~\ref{sec:simulation-study} -- confirm this intuitive argument; in particular, the heuristic interval has coverage 50\% in one setting and above $99\%$ in another, where the nominal coverage is $1 - \alpha = 90\%$ in both.

-To account for the uncertainty in estimating the feasible set $\Psi(\theta)$, \citet{tudball_sample-constrained_2022} propose to solve the optimization problem \eqref{eq:pir-minmax-plugin} with a relaxed constraint $\psi \in \tilde{\Psi}(\hat{\theta})$, where $\tilde{\Psi}(\hat{\theta})$ is constructed to contain $\Psi(\theta)$ with high probability.
-However, several technical difficulties prevent us from directly applying their method to our problem.